bergaminiSG/Fastservice-API/Activities.md

 `GET /Activity.json` will receive an activity executed by a Fastservice user account.

 This method il mainly used by outer back-end systems to receive back information of actvities executed.
-For example: a customer send a ticket to a supplier and need to receive back the activities executed by supplier's workforce.
+For example: a customer post a ticket to a supplier, then he `GET Activity` of the Supplier back.

 ```
     "TicketID": 149087659,